pkmn/engine/docs/TESTING.md

 - **`DirectBattle`**: this configuration introduces the concept of a `DirectBattle` which overrides the Pokémon Showdown `Battle` class to strip out unused functionality:

-    1. methods which add to the battle log are overriden to drop any messages immediately
+    1. methods which add to the battle log are overridden to drop any messages immediately
     2. `sendUpdates` is overridden to not send any updates
     3. `makeRequest` avoids serializing the request for each side